hazelcast/hazelcast-reference-manual/src/EntryProcessor.md

 Hazelcast sends the entry processor to each cluster member and these members apply it to map entries.
 Therefore, if you add more members, your processing completes faster.

-### Index Support For Entry Processor
+### Using Indexes

-Entry-processors can be used with a predicate.
-Predicate helps to process a subset of data by selecting eligible entries.
-This selection can happen either by doing a full-table-scan or by using indexes.
-To accelerate entry selection step you can consider to add indexes.
-If indexes are there, entry-processor will automatically use them.
+Entry processors can be used with predicates.
+Predicates help to process a subset of data by selecting eligible entries.
+This selection can happen either by doing a full-table scan or by using indexes.
+To accelerate entry selection step, you can consider to add indexes.
+If indexes are there, entry processor will automatically use them.

-#### Using OBJECT In-Memory Format
+### Using OBJECT In-Memory Format

 If entry processing is the major operation for a map and if the map consists of complex objects, you should use `OBJECT` as the `in-memory-format` to minimize serialization cost.
 By default, the entry value is stored as a byte array (`BINARY` format).
 When it is stored as an object (`OBJECT` format), then the entry processor is applied directly on the object.
 In that case, no serialization or deserialization is performed.
 However, if there is a defined event listener, a new entry value will be serialized when passing to the event publisher service.